Updated on: August 11, 2023

 - Full leak protection — ExpressVPN has built-in leak protection against IPv6, DNS, and WebRTC leaks on all apps.

-ExpressVPN allows 5 simultaneous connections with 1 account, has monthly and yearly plans, and comes with a 30-day money-back guarantee.
+ExpressVPN has monthly and yearly plans and a 30-day money-back guarantee.
 It’s a little pricier than some of the other top VPNs, but with our exclusive 49% discount, you can get it for only $6.67 / month.
 And ExpressVPN frequently gives away 3 free months, so you can get a total of 15 months for the price of 12 months, which is a great deal in my opinion.

 ExpressVPN is my favorite gaming VPN in 2023 — it’s extremely fast, its apps are easy to install and use, and it even has a user-friendly router app so you can use ExpressVPN on your consoles.
 ExpressVPN supports cloud gaming, it comes with split-tunneling, and it has advanced security features like full leak protection (prevent IP leaks so hackers can’t distribute a DDoS attack against you).
 ExpressVPN backs all purchases with a 30-day money-back guarantee.